reuk/wayverb/docs/work_log/work_log.md

 combine two models, remember to correct for ring in filtered waveguide

-make nice interface?

 interface
 ---------

+* work out models

+* actual audio output!
+    * preview?

 * call from the commandline

 * some way of modifying materials per surface

-* editor for source and mic position

-* output config (bitrate, samplerate)

-* actual audio output!
-    * preview?